 Lunch: Picnic lunch en-route.

-Afternoon: On our way back to Spokane, your study leader will help you identify the remains of massive lava flows, potholes, pillow basalt, and spectacular coulees carved out by Ice Age rivers - truly wonderful terrain created 18,000 to 13,000 years ago by Glacial Lake Missoula.
+Afternoon: On our way back to Spokane, your instructor will help you identify within the landscape the remains of massive lava flows, potholes, pillow basalt and spectacular coulees carved by Ice Age rivers - truly wonderful terrain created 18,000 to 15,000 years ago by Glacial Lake Missoula.

 Activity note: Group departs the hotel between 7:45 and 8 am.
 We travel from Spokane to Moses Lake with a couple of stops along the way.
 The total journey by motorcoach takes about 8 hours.